Hyrox: Elite qualification system

 Competitors can qualify for the World Championships by becoming one of the Elite 15 in Individual Pro races.
 Those with the best time in the Pro division in a global leaderboard receive an invitation to the Elite race series such as the European Championships and the North America Championships.
 The podium finishers in these competitions qualify for the elite races in the World Championship.

 The first Hyrox World Championships was held in Oberhausen, Germany, in 2019, with over 600 participants.
 For season 1 in 2019, the World Championships Elite race was determined solely by the fastest times of the season up to that point.

 The season 2 races in 2020 were cancelled due to the COVID-19 pandemic.
 The official World Championships for that season had a condensed field that included the top 5 times of each gender plus one wild card invite of each gender.
 The wild card invites were from sport adjacent athletes and included Samantha Briggs (2013 CrossFit Games Champion) and Adam Klink (first male to squat 500-lbs and run a sub-5 minute mile in the same day).

 For seasons 3, 4, and 5 (2021–2023), athletes qualified by placing top 3 at either the U.S. Championships or the European Championships.
 The remaining slots were filled in by the top times of the season.

-In season 6 (2023–2024), in order to qualify for the World Championships, athletes needed to place top 3 in one of four "Major Championships" where roll down slots would happen for athletes who already qualified but never passed 5th place.
+In season 6 (2023–2024), in order to qualify for the World Championships, athletes needed to place top 3 in one of four "Major Championships" where roll-down slots would happen for athletes who already qualified but never passed 5th place.
 All remaining spots are filled in by two "Last Chance Qualifier" events, where the first one chronologically will have less available spots than the later one.
 Qualification for the four major events is based on automatic qualifiers from previous seasons (U.S. Champion, European Champion, Top 3 at World Championships) and the remaining spots are filled in based on time from Pro Division events.

-Average finishing times for the elite women's field range from 58 minutes to 65 minutes, while the elite men's field times range from 53 minutes to 59 minutes.
-The general populace finish the race in the Pro division between 60 minutes to 120 minutes.
+The average finishing time for the men in the Pro division was 1 hour and 22 minutes in 2025.

 In the 2024–2025 season, Hyrox introduced Elite 15 divisions for Men's and Women's Pro Doubles for the first time.
 Similar to the individual Elite 15 format, the top-performing doubles teams from the Pro division leaderboard, along with qualifiers from major championship events, were invited to compete in a final championship heat at the World Championships.
 Mixed Doubles did not feature an Elite 15 division in this season; champions were determined by overall fastest time.